axch/adaptive-plot/README.md

 plot-xresolution ? plot-yresolution ?

-TODO (plot-known-points-alist plot)
+(plot-known-points-alist plot)
-- extract the known points
+- extract the known points as a list of x-y pairs

-TODO (plot-relevant-points-alist plot)
+(plot-relevant-points-alist plot)
 - extract the known points filtered by the current viewport

 TODO (plot-write-points! plot filename)